JFIT: a framework to obtain combined experimental results through joint fits

-To exemplify direct advantages of the \jfit method, we use the result of the \babar\ Dalitz-plot analysis of \BtoKPP\ decays~\cite{ref:kpipi}.
+To exemplify direct advantages of joint fitting, we use the result of the \babar\ Dalitz-plot analysis of \BtoKPP\ decays~\cite{ref:kpipi}.
 This analysis provided \CP-averaged branching fractions and direct \CP asymmetries for intermediate resonant and non-resonant contributions.
 It reported evidence for direct \CP violation in the decay $B^\pm \to \rhoI K^\pm$, with a \CP-violation parameter $A_{\CP}=(44 \pm 10 \pm 4^{+5}_{-13})\%$, where the first quoted uncertainty is statistical, the second is systematic, and the third is the model uncertainty mentioned above.
 The Belle collaboration also reported evidence of direct \CP\ violation in the same decay mode~\cite{ref:BelleKpipi} with a similar significance.
-This gives a strong motivation to obtain a combined result.
+In such a situation, being able to obtain a combined result is strongly motivated.

 In the \babar\ analysis, the contributions of the different intermediate states in the decay were obtained from a maximum-likelihood fit of the distribution of events in the Dalitz plot formed from the two variables $\mACSq \equiv m_{\Kpm\pimp}^2$ and $\mBCSq \equiv m_{\pipm\pimp}^2$.
 As in many other Dalitz-plot analyses, the total signal amplitudes $A$ and $\overline{A}$ for \Bp\ and \Bm\ decays, respectively, were given in the isobar formalism, by